Cyfarw9dd/TallNeck/README.md

-# Still working on it
+# Still working on it...

 base on the esp32-idf tcp server example, also with the client part.